-Erik Desiderio is an award-winning composer.
+Erik Desiderio is an award-winning composer for film, TV and video games.
 He has worked on more than fifty films, including ten features.
 He produced the score for the Academy Award winning film, The Moon and the Son, and helped produce the score for Immortals, featuring Mickey Rourke, and the multi Emmy Award winning series, The Borgias.

 Erik’s composition style is diverse, with a strong orchestral and electronic background.
 He is capable of producing a quirky, ethnic instrument based score for one film, and a large, dramatic orchestral score for the next.
 He excels at combining different musical styles and electronic instruments to create an original soundscape.